Fast, effective, and coherent time series modeling using the sparsity-ranked lasso: Application -- Emergency Room Visits

-After fitting these models, we then investigate the metrics outlined in the previous section.
-We repeat the fitting process 12 times to calculate the mean computation time (MCT) for each method in minutes.
+In addition to computing the metrics outlined in the previous section on the test data, we repeat the fitting process 12 times to calculate the mean computation time (MCT) for each method.
 For both SRLPAC models, we use AICc to select a value of \(\lambda\) and \(\gamma\).
-For the SRLPACx model, we interpret terms in context as well as 95\% confidence intervals based on OLS models where the penalized linear predictors are included as an offset.
+For the SRLPACx model, we interpret terms in context as well as 95\% confidence intervals based on OLS models where the penalized linear predictors based on the endogenous variables are included as an offset.
 Finally, for staffing purposes, it is arguably more informative to investigate how well the model performs at predicting the number of visits that occur in a given 8-12 hour window, rather than at the hourly level.
 So, we also investigate the performance of the SRL and TBATS methods in predicting the 10-hour rolling sum of patients, which was calculated using the sum of the 1- through 10-step-ahead predictions on the test data set.